truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 Go check the URL `http://localhost:8080`, and you should see `Hello World` displayed.
 ![Skeleton started - First step success](/articles/deploying-an-app-in-gcp-part1/skeleton-started.png)

+Note: In a first time, this endpoint will also be used as a healthcheck for Cloud run.

 ### Overview